albertstarfield/project-zephyrine/README.md

 ## 📃 Main features

--   [x] Operates locally on your computer, requiring an internet connection solely for web access.
+-   [x] Operates locally on your computer, requiring an internet connection solely for web access or initial setup or ZephyMesh.
 -   [x] Can function exclusively on CPU architectures, such as amd64 and arm64/aarch64.
 -   [x] Provides compatibility with Windows* (untested), MacOS (untested on x86_64), and Linux operating systems.
--   [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, Vulkan, and Metal.
+-   [x] Features partial GPU/MPS/FPGA (Manual Configuration required) (opencl)/Tensor acceleration using cuBLAS, openBLAS, Vulkan, and Metal.
 -   [x] Web access.
--   [x] Chat history functionality.

 Just a heads up, some details aren't listed here or in the `readme.md` file.
 Instead, they've been moved to the `TodoFeatureFullList.md` document or you can check them out [here](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/TodoFeatureFullList.md).